RensTillmann/vim-cheat-sheet/README.md

-daw	  # deletes a word (Delete A Word) cis	  # change a whole sentence (Change Inner Sentence) cas	  # same as `cis` but includes the white space after the sentence
+daw	  # deletes a word (Delete A Word) cis	  # change a whole sentence (Change Inner Sentence) cas	  # same as `cis` but includes the white space after the sentence !5Gsort	  # sort lines 1 to 5
+!!data	  # print current timestamp to a file

 # Visual mode (making big changes)
 V	  # starts VISUAL mode and selects the whole line